covjson/cookbook/custom-types.md

 }
 ```

-Instead of the compact URI `uor:Transect` we could also have used an absolute URI, like `http://example.com/covjson-Transect`.
+Instead of the compact URI `ex:Transect` we could also have used an absolute URI, like `http://example.com/covjson-Transect`.
 This can make sense if there is no namespace as such and the concept is not part of a set of concepts.
 Publishers should decide for one variant and then stick to it - this makes client development easier.

 ## Custom axis value data type